Master of Accounting (MAcc) Curriculum

 3 BUS576 Sustainable Human Capital

-This course cultivates theoretical examinations of human behavior in organizations, and ethical and practical skills for managing human capital.
-Organizational behavior is explored at the individual, group, and organizational levels of analysis focusing on topics of motivation, communication, group dynamics, decision making, culture, power, and politics.
-Students will also explore the effectiveness of tools for talent acquisition and development, such as compensation, feedback, and assessment.
+Cultivate theoretical understanding and ethical and practical skills for managing human capital.
+Explore individual, group, and organizational levels of analysis focusing on topics of motivation, communication, group dynamics, decision making, culture, power, and politics.
+Analyze the effectiveness of tools for talent acquisition and development, such as compensation, feedback, and assessment.

 3 BUS641 Sustainable Supply Chain Management

-Understanding issues of supply chain management is essential to sustainability, both social and environmental.
-This course will provide students with an understanding of how supply chain works, how and where along the supply chain sustainability questions should be addressed/considered, and the impacts of those decisions on stakeholders further down the chain.
-Topics can include: packaging, transportation, energy use, and waste.
+This course provides students with an understanding of how supply chain works, how and where along the supply chain sustainability questions should be addressed/considered, and the impacts of those decisions on stakeholders further down the chain.
+Topics include: packaging, transportation, energy use, and waste.

 3 BUS672 Corporate Finance